Berkanktk/CyberSecurity/README.md

 name.png)

 ### Wavsteg
-WavSteg is a python3 tool that can hide data and files in wav files and can also extract data from wav files.
+WavSteg is a python3 tool that comes with the package `stegolsb` which can hide data and files in wav files and can also extract data from wav files.

 **Useful commands:**
-`python3 WavSteg.py -r -s soundfile -o outputfile` extracts data from a wav sound file and outputs the data into a new file
+`python3 WavSteg.py -r -i soundfile -o outputfile` extracts data from a wav sound file and outputs the data into a new file

 ### Outguess